google/souper/README.md

 $ cmake -DCMAKE_BUILD_TYPE=$buildtype /path/to/souper
 ```
    Again, the build type is optional and defaults to Release.
 In any case it
    must match the build type used when compiling the dependencies.
-If you want
-   to run Souper's full test suite, add this option to CMake (with the
-   appropriate solver and path to the solver executable):
-   -DTEST_SOLVER="-z3-path=/usr/bin/z3"

 3. Run 'make' from the build directory.